folbricht/routedns/doc/configuration.md

 - `resolvers` - Array of upstream resolvers, only one is supported.
 - `cache-size` - Max number of responses to cache.
 Defaults to 0 which means no limit.
 Optional
 - `cache-negative-ttl` - TTL (in seconds) to apply to responses without a SOA.
 Default: 60.
 Optional
+- `cache-answer-shuffle` - Specifies a method for changing the order of cached A/AAAA answer records.
+Possible values `random` or `round-robin`.
+Defaults to static responses if not set.

 #### Examples